stonepros/stone/doc/rados/operations/health-checks.rst

 RECENT_CRASH
 ____________

-One or more Ceph daemons has crashed recently, and the crash has not yet been archived (acknowledged) by the administrator.
+One or more Stone daemons has crashed recently, and the crash has not yet been archived (acknowledged) by the administrator.
 This may indicate a software bug, a hardware problem (e.g., a failing disk), or some other problem.

 New crashes can be listed with::

-  ceph crash ls-new
+  stone crash ls-new

 Information about a specific crash can be examined with::

-  ceph crash info <crash-id>
+  stone crash info <crash-id>

 This warning can be silenced by "archiving" the crash (perhaps after being examined by an administrator) so that it does not generate this warning::

-  ceph crash archive <crash-id>
+  stone crash archive <crash-id>

 Similarly, all new crashes can be archived with::

-  ceph crash archive-all
+  stone crash archive-all

-Archived crashes will still be visible via ``ceph crash ls`` but not ``ceph crash ls-new``.
+Archived crashes will still be visible via ``stone crash ls`` but not ``stone crash ls-new``.

 The time period for what "recent" means is controlled by the option ``mgr/crash/warn_recent_interval`` (default: two weeks).

 These warnings can be disabled entirely with::

-  ceph config set mgr/crash/warn_recent_interval 0
+  stone config set mgr/crash/warn_recent_interval 0

 TELEMETRY_CHANGED
 _________________